Waru railway station

-Waru Station (WR) is a class II railway station located in Kedungrejo, Waru, Sidoarjo Regency, East Java, Indonesia included in the Surabaya VIII Operation Area at an altitude of +5 m.
-The station is strategically located on the Surabaya–Sidoarjo main route and close to Purabaya Bus Station.
+Waru Station (WR) is a class II railway station located in Kedungrejo, Waru, Sidoarjo Regency, East Java, Indonesia included in the Operation Area VIII Surabaya at an altitude of +5 m.
+The station is strategically located on the Surabaya–Sidoarjo main route and close to Purabaya Bus Terminal.

 Tracks 3 and 4 were previously used for container loading and unloading activities from Tanjung Priuk and Kalimas, these trains only operate once in two days.
 However, a plan for the construction of the Waru–Buduran frontage road resulted in the activity being completely moved to Kalimas Station, since early 2015.

 Services

 The following is a list of train services at the Waru Station.